Updated 26 September 2016

-This article was written by Kell Rowe, in the style of Scoop Magazine, for her ‘Produce Media Photoimages’ class, part of the Diploma of Photoimaging course at Central Institute of Technology, Perth, November 2010.
+This article was written in 2010 by me, Kell Jeater (previously Rowe), for my ‘Produce Media Photoimages’ class.
+This class was part of the Diploma of Photoimaging course at Central Institute of Technology, Perth.

-This is the article’s first publication and it is © Kell Rowe 2011, All rights reserved.
+I added this to my blog in 2010.
+This is the article’s first publication and it is © Kell Jeater 2016, all rights reserved.
 If you would like to feature it or publish it, please email me.

 What makes Perth the wonderful, vibrant melting pot that it is, isn’t just the people who were born here or who flock here from all over the world to spend their holidays, it’s the people who have emigrated here, choosing Perth over all the other places they could have settled down in, and immersing themselves into the community around them.

 One of our most vibrant local characters is Inglewood butcher, Vince Garreffa of Mondo Di Carne, who came to Perth with his family from Italy when he was just five.
 His personality and love for life combined with his vocal passions for family, Perth and good food, make him a delight to spend time with.
 He truly has an infectious, optimistic vibe that rubs off on all around him.

 The local businessman, dubbed a celebrity butcher and ‘Prince of Flesh’ by the media (badges he is more than happy to wear), can often be seen chatting with his customers in the surroundings of Mondo’s Beaufort Street premises where they have been located for a good twelve years.